mafiu84/milestone-project-2-boats/README.md

 ### User stories

 * *As a person who is new to boating I want to read about basics.*
+* *As a person new to boating I want to see price ranges for new boats.*
 * *As a person who is new to boating I want to go to talk with boat sellers and see building process.*
 * *As a person who is new to boating I want to check mooring possibilities and costs.*
 * *As a person who is interested in history I want to read about and see old docks.*